Cirsium mamiyanum Koidz.

-In wet sunny grasslands and along streams of the basal zones or sometimes in xeric serpentine slopes, from near sea level to elevations of 300 metres[
+In wet sunny grasslands and along streams of the basal zones or sometimes in xeric serpentine slopes; at elevations from near sea level to around 300 metres[

 |Pollinators||Bees, Flies, Lepidoptera, Beetles, Self